 - People who are overweight or obese, have a family history of type 2 diabetes or with Māori, Pacific or Indo-Asian ethnicity are at greater risk of developing diabetes.

 - Finding out you have prediabetes can be an opportunity to make changes and stop it progressing to type 2 diabetes and increasing your risk of heart disease – prevention is better than cure.

-- The best thing you can do to prevent or delay prediabetes progressing to diabetes is to maintain a healthy body weight, make healthy food and drink choices and take regular physical activity.
+- The best things you can do to prevent or delay prediabetes progressing to diabetes are to maintain a healthy body weight, make healthy food and drink choices and take regular physical activity.

 What is prediabetes?

 Prediabetes occurs when the amount of glucose (sugar) in your blood is higher than normal.
 Insulin is the hormone that usually controls your blood sugars, keeping them in the healthy range.
 Sometimes people stop making enough insulin, or it does not work well enough, to control their blood glucose levels.
 This is called prediabetes.

 People with prediabetes are at increased risk of developing type 2 diabetes and heart disease.
 However, if you follow a healthy lifestyle at this stage, you have a chance to delay or prevent the future development of type 2 diabetes.

 People who are overweight or who have obesity are at higher risk of developing prediabetes.
 This is due to excess energy (from food and drinks) being stored as fat around your body’s organs and tissues.
 Over time, these fatty deposits can damage key organs, such as your pancreas, and lead to your body’s cells becoming less sensitive to insulin.
 This leads to your blood sugars rising, causing prediabetes.

 Early signs of regular high blood sugar levels can include: